Relaying Quantum Information: Introduction

 In multihop networks, multiple rounds of communication take place, making synchronization a crucial requirement\cc{ref:KramerGastparGupta:05p,ref:Kramer:08n}.
 Consider a central clock that ticks $n$ times.
 Between clock ticks $i-1$ and $i$, the sender and relay transmit their respective channel inputs, $A_i$ and $D_i$ (see \Fig{fig:qrelay-comm-scheme}).
 At tick $i$, the relay and destination receive the channel outputs, $E_i$ and $B_i$, respectively.
 A short delay is thus necessary to ensure causal operation.
 The classical relay channel model was originally introduced by van der Meulen\cc{ref:vanderMeulen:71p}, and later adopted as a foundation for multihop network models\cc{ref:PeregSteinberg:19p3}.

 Causality constraints in network settings often require the use of block Markov coding\cc{ref:ChoudhuriKimMitra:13p}, where the transmitter sends a sequence of blocks, and each block encodes information related to both current and previous transmissions.
 Quantum versions of block Markov coding have been studied in the context of classical-quantum (c-q) relay channels\cc{ref:SavovWildeVu:12c,ref:Savov:12z}, quantum communication with parameter estimation\cc{ref:Pereg:21p}, and quantum cribbing scenarios\cc{ref:PeregDeppeBoche:22p}.
 An information-theoretic framework for primitive quantum relay channels was first introduced in\cc{ref:Pereg2021-Prim-Relay}, and later extended in\cc{ref:Pereg2024-Relay} to address classical communication over fully quantum relay channels using various coding strategies.
 Other quantum repeater models can be found in\cc{ref:Ghalaii2020, ref:Gyongyosi2012, ref:Pirandola2016, ref:Gyongyosi2014, ref:Shi2012}.

-In general, the quantum communication literature can broadly be categorized into two approaches: repeater-aided and repeaterless transmission.
-The Pirandola–Laurenza–Ottaviani–Banchi (PLOB) bound\cc{ref:Pirandola2017-PLOB} sets the fundamental rate-distance limit for repeaterless communication, i.e., without a quantum repeater.
-The repeater-aided transmission enables the distribution of quantum correlations across long distances, by dividing the channel into shorter segments and placing where intermediate relay terminals.
-Through entanglement swapping, the quantum repeaters generate entanglement and maintain coherence without violating the no-cloning theorem\cc{ref:Pirandola2019, ref:Winnel2021}.

-Experimental realizations for repeaterless and repeater-aided communication were demonstrated in \cRefs{ref:Lucamarini2018} and \cRefs{ref:Pittaluga2025}, respectively.

 In this work, we focus on the transmission of \emph{quantum} information over quantum relay channels, aiming to characterize the trade-offs between repeater-assisted and repeaterless communication scenarios.
 For the discrete-variable case, we study the three-terminal quantum relay channel illustrated in \Fig{fig:qrelay-three-party}.
 This type of relay network serves as a fundamental building block in cooperative communication \cc{ref:Chakrabarti2006} and can also be used to establish entanglement between network nodes \cc{ref:NatorPereg2024}.
-Specifically, we consider the decode-forward strategy, in which the relay fully decodes the quantum message received from Alice, re-encodes it, and forwards it to Bob.
-We analyze both the entanglement-assisted and unassisted cases.
-For the unassisted case, we leverage the fact that communication occurs over multiple rounds, allowing the protocol to reuse entanglement generated as a by-product in block $i-1$ during block $i$.